epfl-ada/ada-2023-project-fivefrenchspeakingpeoplenocap/docs/index.md

 - **Global Economic Growth and its Influence on the Movie Industry:** What is the relationship between global economic indicators (like GDP) and movie's gross revenue?
 Are there regional differences?
 - **Determinants of a Movie's Financial Success:** How do factors like budget, runtime, and movie ratings impact the movie's revenue or profitability?
 - **Influence of the Global Financial Crisis on the Movie Industry:** How have significant global events, such as the Global Financial Crisis in 2007-2008, influenced movie budgets and revenues?
-- **Correlation Between Movie Content and Financial Success:** Does the frequency of money-related words in movie plot summaries correlate with box office success?
+- **Correlation Between Money Related Movies and the Global Financial Crisis:** Does the frequency of money-related words in movie plot summaries correlate with box office success?
 Are they more frequent after the Global Financial Crisis?
 - **Predictive Analysis of Movie Revenue:** Can a regression model using variables like budget, GDP, country, runtime, and release year effectively predict a movie's revenue?

 [TODO] coordinate with readme, and the questions below